NYPL/metadata-documentation/workflows/troubleshooting.md

 #### Audio and Moving Image Asset Issues in MMS/DC

-For Non-MSU Staff
+For Non-Metadata Services Staff
 {: .label .label-purple .m-0 }

 {: .note }
-MSU does not troubleshoot audio and moving image asset issues, but you can follow the below steps so that the issue can be logged for future reference.
+Metadata Services does not troubleshoot audio and moving image asset issues, but you can follow the below steps so that the issue can be logged for future reference.

 1. Report playback issues with audio and moving image (AMI) assets via our [contact form](/metadata-documentation/contact/form/)
-   1. Your form submission will be routed to the relevant [MSU Liaison 🔒](https://docs.google.com/spreadsheets/d/1P-YDJigon640fTCLP4Ig4-zmzqrX88v5M24ShuxFNVY/edit#gid=0) to be logged
+   1. Your form submission will be routed to the relevant [Metadata Services Liaison 🔒](https://docs.google.com/spreadsheets/d/1P-YDJigon640fTCLP4Ig4-zmzqrX88v5M24ShuxFNVY/edit#gid=0) to be logged

 For Metadata Services Staff
 {: .label .label-purple .m-0 }